wso2/docs-is/en/docs/apis/user-store-rest-api.md

 template: templates/swagger.html
 ---

-# Userstore Management API Definition - v1
+# User store Management API Definition

 ???
 Note "Click for instructions"
     Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.